thedtvn/mbbank-mcp/README.md

 The author is not liable for any damage or loss resulting from the use of this library.

-Always ensure you comply with MBBank's terms of service and security guidelines when using this API.
+Always ensure you comply with MBBank's terms of service and security guidelines when using this mcp.

 ## Legal